-Moving the sink to the bay window turned the house’s focus to the lake outside at the same time we also added awnings with the help from outdoor awnings Melbourne, to protect the window frames from the rain.
+Moving the sink to the bay window turned the house’s focus to the lake outside at the same time we also added awnings with the help from outdoor awnings Melbourne, to protect the window frames from the rain especially because a window replacement was done .
 I enlarged & shifted the opening to center on the living room to make the house feel more open and to allow more light in.
 By doing a wall repositioning to the left of the sink forward some I was able to create a dedicated dining space attached to the living room.
+We added some great custom made window treatments to finish the look.

 It took some convincing on my behalf to get my client to agree to the black on black island and he loved it.
 It grounds the kitchen and I love the grain of the oak peaking through the paint.